top of page

 The size of the garage is one of the main factors that determines whether you’ll need planning permission.
 In most cases, the following rules apply:

-Detached garages under 30 square metres are often exempt from building regulations, but this depends on their distance from boundaries and the materials used.
+• Detached garages under 30 square metres may be exempt from building regulations, depending on their distance from boundaries and whether they are built from non-combustible materials.

 How Close to the Boundary Can You Build the Garage?